obayemiisreal4-dataanalytics/Uber-Sales-Analytics/README.md

 # Uber-Sales-Analytics
-This comprehensive analysis contains detailed ride-sharing data from Uber operations for the year 2024, providing rich insights into booking patterns, vehicle performance, revenue streams, cancellation behaviors, and customer satisfaction metrics.
+This comprehensive analysis contains detailed ride-sharing data from Uber operations for the year 2024,providing rich insights into booking patterns, vehicle performance, revenue streams, cancellation behaviors, and customer satisfaction metrics.

 The goal of this analysis is to uncover insights in the data and make valuable recommendations for the company.